Welcome to Railfuture Scotland

 In 2020 Railfuture Scotland secretary, Jane Ann Liston, wrote about Attracting people back to rail.

 Much of the content on this website is about improvements to the rail network in Scotland — Railfuture calls for investment to be continued.
 There have been several new stations, such as Reston (May 2022), East Linton (December 2023) and Inverness Airport (February 2023).
-Particularly exciting is the reopening of the railway line to Levenmouth, which is Progressing well with the public service due to commence in June 2024.
+Particularly exciting was the reopening of the railway line to Levenmouth on 2 June 2024.
 Scroll down to read more.

 RAILFUTURE CAMPAIGN SUCCESS